oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 #### TOSCA list type

 The list type allows for specifying multiple values for a

->  author="Mike Rehder"
+<span class="comment-start" id="859" author="Mike Rehder"
-> date="2020-12-14T14:56:00Z"
->
-> What is a “parameter of property”?
+date="2020-12-14T14:56:00Z">What is a “parameter of property”?
-> Should just say “for a property”.

-a parameter of
-property<span class="comment-end" id="859"></span>.
-For example, if an
-application allows for being configured to listen on multiple ports, a list of ports could be configured using the list data type.
+Should just say “for a property”.</span>a parameter of property<span class="comment-end" id="859"></span>.
+For example, if an application allows for being configured to listen on multiple ports, a list of ports could be configured using the list data type.